From: http://en.wikipedia.org/wiki/Gopher_(protocol)

 Besides what was said in the last paragraph of the figlet.cgi

-and in content that will be server as a virtual directory (or
+(as with anything that will be served as a virtual directory or with an

-with an itemtype 1, or 7), won't be displayed if you use access your script
+itemtype 1 or 7), content won't be displayed if you access your script

 via floodgap proxy (and maybe others).
 In this case you will need to